-Rollerski Competitions
+396 Rollerski Competitions

-396.1 Rollerski ICR Definitions 396.1.1 The matters covered within this section of the ICR are intended to focus on the unique aspects of Rollerski sport that are significantly different from the methodologies used in Cross-Country ski sport as outlined in the previous sections of this ICR publication.
-396.1.2 The previous sections in this ICR will be used to give specific requirements in areas where there is direct similarity between Rollerski and Cross-Country (including ICR art.
-200 - 226.2).
-396.1.3 In addition, the underlying principles and format procedures that apply in the Cross-Country sections of this ICR must also be applied to Rollerski sport.
-396.2 Competition Equipment 396.2.1 Rollerski sport equipment must be available as a commercially produced product that is available to the general public.
-396.2.2 The OC in cooperation with TD must carry out equipment control before the start and after finish of each competition.
-Rollerski wheel dimensions, wheel material hardness and frame length must be controlled.
-396.2.3 The diameter of the wheels must not be more than 100 mm.
-396.2.4 The distance between the axles of the Rollerskis must not be less than 530 mm.
-396.2.5 In classic technique competitions, each Rollerski must have ratched mechanism.
-396.2.6 Cross country ski poles must be used.
+396.1 Rollerski ICR Definitions

+- 396.1.1 The matters covered within this section of the ICR are intended to focus on the unique aspects of Rollerski sport that are significantly different from the methodologies used in Cross-Country ski sport as outlined in the previous sections of this ICR publication. - 396.1.2 The previous sections in this ICR will be used to give specific requirements in areas where there is direct similarity between Rollerski and Cross-Country (including ICR art.
+200 226.2). - In addition, the underlying principles and format procedures that apply in the Cross-Country sections of this ICR must also be applied to Rollerski sport.

+396.2 Competition Equipment
-Safety helmets (e.g. DIN EN 1078 or equivalent) and eye protection must be worn during official training and competition.

-Shoes or ski boots have to be fixed on the Rollerskis with a Cross-Country

-- 396.2.9 Roller ski changes must be done according to 343.12.2 343.12.3. - In order to provide safe and fair conditions for the competition the organiser and jury can limit the technical parameters for Rollerski equipment (wheels, etc) by announcing it in advance in the competition invitation. - The competition organiser can provide Rollerskis from an official rollerski equipment supplier for all athletes entered in competition.
+- 396.2.1 Rollerski sport equipment must be available as a commercially produced product that is available to the general public. - 396.2.2 The OC in cooperation with TD must carry out equipment control before the start and after finish of each competition.
+Rollerski wheel dimensions, wheel material hardness and frame length must be controlled. - 396.2.3 The diameter of the wheels must not be more than 100 mm. - The distance between the axles of the Rollerskis must not be less than 530 mm. - 396.2.5 In classic technique competitions, each Rollerski must have ratched mechanism. - 396.2.6 Cross country ski poles with Cross-Country skiing tips must be used.
+Alternatively pole tips must have safety rigid plastic protections with diameter ≥30 mm.
+These protections must be placed maximum 45 mm above the metallic tips. - This rule will be implemented from 1st July 2022. - 396.2.7 Safety helmets (e.g. DIN EN 1078 or equivalent) and eye protection must be worn during official training and competition. - 396.2.8 Shoes or ski boots have to be fixed on the Rollerskis with a Cross-Country ski binding. - 396.2.9 Roller ski changes must be done according to 343.12.2 343.12.3. - 396.2.10 In order to provide safe and fair conditions for the competition the organizer and jury can limit the technical parameters for Rollerski equipment (wheels, etc) by announcing it in advance in the competition invitation.

+- 396.2.11 The competition organizer can provide Rollerskis from an official rollerski equipment supplier for all athletes entered in competition.
 This must be clearly announced in official invitation.
-The Rollerskis must be distributed to the athletes by a draw supervised by a jury member. - 396.2.12 If the competition organizer provides official rollerski equipment, rollerski exchange during the competition may be done only at an official service point (boxes) according to articles 343.12.2 343.12.3. - 396.2.13 If the Competition Organizer provides official rollerski equipment, rollerski repair during official training or before competition may be done only at an official service point provided by the organizer.
+The Rollerskis must be distributed to the athletes by a draw supervised by a jury member. - 396.2.12 If the competition organizer provides official rollerski equipment, rollerski exchange during the competition may be done only at an official service point (boxes) according to articles 343.12.2 - 343.12.3. - 396.2.13 If the Competition Organizer provides official rollerski equipment, rollerski repair during official training or before competition may be done only at an official service point provided by the organizer.